From “The Barn” to today, here’s a brief overview of Great Oaks’ story…

 In September 2013, Great Oaks became a bilingual church family.
 14 Spanish-speaking families became part of our church family, and we began having weekly Bible classes and worship services in Spanish.
 “Two Languages, One Faith” became a motto of unity among our church family, one that we still celebrate several times a year in combined worship services.

 As of 2022, Great Oaks has now been shining God’s light for 30 years.
-The congregation has grown from 5 families to 290 families.
+The congregation has grown from 5 families to 313 families.
 We are led by 7 godly elders.
 We have 30 deacons leading various ministries.
-We support mission and outreach efforts around the world, as well as 4 local ministers: a preaching minister, a youth/family minister, a college/young adult minister, and a Spanish minister, an associate minister, and an involvement minister.
+We support mission and outreach efforts around the world, as well as 6 local ministers: a preaching minister, a youth minister, a college/young adult minister, a Spanish minister, an associate minister, and an involvement minister.
 We have 2 hard-working office assistants who serve as our communication links and so much more.
-We are blessed to have the inter-generational fellowship of a full 5-generation church family.
+We are blessed to have the inter-generational fellowship of a full 6-generation church family.
 Like all church families, we have our strengths and our weaknesses, but we are extremely thankful for the way God has blessed us in these first 30 years.

 We are a church family that hasn’t stopped dreaming.
 We are constantly praying and keeping our eyes open for better ways to share the love of God and to help each other grow in faith.